Why the state elections in eastern Germany are important | DW | 31.08.2019

 1. The far-right AfD could make history

 The far-right Alternative for Germany (AfD) is by no means an exclusively eastern German phenomenon.
 It's the main opposition party in the German parliament, the Bundestag, and it has representatives in every state parliament.
 However, the party does enjoy widespread support in the east, where its leadership is also especially hard-line.
-In comparison to around 13% support at the national level, the AfD is currently polling at 25% in Saxony and 21% in Brandenburg, neck and neck with the governing center-left Social Democratic Party (SPD).
+In comparison to around 13% support at the national level, the AfD is currently polling at around 25% in Saxony and roughly 21% in Brandenburg.
+That would put the party second overall in Saxony, fairly well adrift of the CDU, and virtually neck-and-neck with the governing center-left Social Democratic Party (SPD) in Brandenburg's highly divided electoral landscape.

 Read more: A German border town's Left government and AfD voters